 The CMLDP is designed to quickly close the gap in leadership progression by accelerating the preparation of a select group of contract management professionals.
 Candidates will have demonstrated a level of commitment to their professional development unmatched in the field and, as a result, will carry with them a unique, meaningful credential that will open doors to new challenges and professional opportunities.

 In addition to the extensive classroom and online coursework contained in the program, your leadership growth will include a series of assignments designed to round out your development.
 These experiences include serving as a volunteer NCMA leader at a local chapter and possibly for the national organization.
-Volunteering for NCMA is like immersing yourself in a "leadership incubator," where you may eventually become the president of a functioning, vibrant chapter.
-In addition, you will write a research paper on a topic of interest to you, which will be based on the contract management career field.
-It is possible your research paper may be published in ContractManagement magazine or the Journal of Contract Management.
-Also, for the duration of the program, you will work with two mentors who will assist you in achieving your professional development goals and to offer their input on your assignments.
-You will be given the opportunity to select your own mentors, but NCMA has a pool of professionals standing by to assist.
-These mentors come from most experienced and accomplished people within our profession—our NCMA Fellows.
+Volunteering for NCMA is like immersing yourself in a "leadership incubator," where you may eventually become the president of a functioning, vibrant chapter and interact with colleagues and leaders, including senior executives, throughout the contract management profession.
+In addition, you will be required to write a research paper on a topic of interest to you, which will be relevant to the practice of contract management.
+It is possible that your research paper may be published in Contract Management Magazine or the Journal of Contract Management.
+Also, for the duration of the program, you will work with two mentors who will assist you in achieving your professional development goals and offer their input on your assignments.
+You will be given the opportunity to select your own mentors, but NCMA has a pool of deeply accomplished professionals—representing all walks of the profession—standing by to assist.
+These mentors represent the most experienced and accomplished people within our profession—our NCMA Fellows and Board of Advisors.

 You must be an NCMA member to apply, but there is no application fee.
 NCMA is investing in future leaders, so the cost of materials, instruction, seminars, conferences, and mentoring is provided at no cost to participants.
-(You should know the market value of the training you receive would exceed $15,000!)

-The only expense participants experience is travel-related costs to attend the four in-residence events.
+The only expense participants experience is travel-related costs to attend the three in-residence events.
 Applicants may seek support for these expenses in full or in part from their employers or their chapters.
 Your total travel expense for the program will vary depending upon where you live, but we estimate your travel expenses will be from $4,000 to $8,000 for the year.